VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Quote:

-This value indicates the distance traveled since the last service in 100km.
+This value indicates the distance traveled since the last service, measured in kilometers.

 This value indicates the number of days since the last service.

-The oil change was modified from 444 to 0
+Changed during oil change from 444 to 0.

-This value indicates the minimum distance to the next oil change in 1000km.
+This value indicates the minimum distance to the next oil change, specified in kilometers.

-This value indicates the maximum distance to the next oil change in 1000km.
+This value indicates the maximum distance (in kilometers) that can be driven before the next oil change is required.

 Is = 500

-This value indicates the maximum time until the next service in days.
+This value specifies the maximum time until the next service, measured in days.

 Is = 730